 Erythrocyte sedimentation rate measurement

 The ESR was performed using the novel automated ESR device (MINI-PET; DIESSE, Diagnostica Senese S.p.A.) according to the manufacturer’s instructions (Militello et al., 2020) using the same 1 mL K3-EDTA tube (APTACA Spa, Canelli) after a few minutes after CBC evaluation (Idexx Procyte Dx, Idexx Laboratories).
 The MINI-PET is an ESR automatic continuous-loading, instrument that can analyze up to four EDTA blood samples simultaneously, using an optical system that measures the erythrocyte sedimentation level (Militello et al., 2020).
 After the 14 min optical reading, the ESR result (mm/h) is displayed on the machine.
-If there is an error message, the K3-EDTA blood sample is removed from the machine, gently resuspended for 10 times, and the test is recommenced started again (Militello et al., 2020).
+If there is an error message, the K3-EDTA blood sample is removed from the machine, gently resuspended 10 times, and the test is recommenced (Militello et al., 2020).

 Refinement of proposed reference interval for canine ESR

 For our first aim, i.e., to refine the proposed reference interval (RI) for canine ESR, a population of 120 healthy dogs was included.
 Some of these dogs were admitted to our Veterinary Teaching Hospital anesthesia service to perform desexing surgery or diagnostic procedures, such as radiographic studies for elbow and hip joint dysplasia (n=50).
 These latter dogs were defined as being healthy based on clinical history, physical examination, and pre-anesthesiologic CBC and biochemical profile.
 The remaining dogs (n=70) consisted of blood donors selected according to the Italian Ministry of Health Guidelines: age range between 2 and 8 years, weight > 25 kg, regularly vaccinated, with no history of travelling abroad and/or previous blood transfusion.
 At the time of blood donation, each animal was classified as healthy, after an evaluation of history, physical examination, hematobiochemical profile, urinalysis (including protein to creatinine ratio), and fecal parasitological exam.
-In addition, each dog had to have a negative serological ELISA or IFAT tests for antibodies against Leishmania infantum, Anaplasma phagocytophylum, Babesia spp., and Ehrlichia canis.1
+In addition, each dog had to have negative serological ELISA or IFAT tests for antibodies against Leishmania infantum, Anaplasma phagocytophylum, Babesia spp., and Ehrlichia canis.1

 Evaluation of ESR between healthy and sick dogs and in different durations of illness (acute, chronic or acute-on-chronic)